 The Documented Listing Decision

 Quick Answer: A documented listing decision is the written record of how a seller chose whether to market a home publicly on the MLS or keep it private - capturing the reasoning behind the choice, not just a signature agreeing to it.
 An informed, documented decision contains four things: (1) documented deliberation showing the seller saw the real financial tradeoff of a smaller buyer pool; (2) a specific lawful reason for restricting marketing, not vague "seller preference"; (3) a defined fallback date when the home defaults back to the public MLS; and (4) signatures from every titled seller, the listing agent, and the broker.
 A signature proves the seller signed.
 A documented decision proves the seller understood.
-Four states now require a version of this by law; most, including Pennsylvania, do not - so a seller has to insist on it.
+A documented listing decision is a standard, not a single product - any process that captures the four elements contemporaneously satisfies it; the Listing Strategy Decision Record (LSDR), published by LTC Capital, LLC, is one instrument built to produce all four as a single signed artifact.
+Four states now require a version of this standard by law; most, including Pennsylvania, do not - so a seller has to insist on it.

 When a seller agrees to market a home privately or off the MLS, they usually sign a consent form.
 A signature is weak evidence of an informed choice: it proves the seller signed, not that they understood what they were trading away.
 The decision that actually protects a seller is a documented listing decision - a record of the deliberation behind the choice.
 This page defines that standard, lists the four elements it must contain, and explains how it relates to the state laws now requiring it.